Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --cutoff_antisense_coverage CUTOFF_ANTISENSE_COVERAGE, -ai CUTOFF_ANTISENSE_COVERAGE
                             The minimum coverage of antisense sORF candidates.
       --cutoff_5utr_coverage CUTOFF_5UTR_COVERAGE, -cu5 CUTOFF_5UTR_COVERAGE
-                            The minimum coverage of 5'UTR derived sORF candidates.
-                            This value can be assigned by percentage ("p") or the amount of reads ("n").
-For example, p_0.05 means that the coverage of sORF candidates should be higher than 5 percentile of all 5'UTR transcripts. n_10 means that the coverage of sORF candidates should be higher than
-                            10. Default is p_0.5.
+                            The minimum coverage for 5'UTR derived sORF candidates.
+This value can be assigned by percentile ("p") or the amount of reads ("n").
+For example, p_0.05 means that the coverage of sORF candidates should be higher than the 5 percentile of all 5'UTR transcripts. n_10 means that the coverage of sORF candidates should be higher than 10 reads.
+Default is p_0.5.
       --cutoff_3utr_coverage CUTOFF_3UTR_COVERAGE, -cu3 CUTOFF_3UTR_COVERAGE
-                            It is similar to --cutoff_5utr_coverage.
-This value is for 3'UTR.
+                            Similar to --cutoff_5utr_coverage.
+This value is for 3'UTRs.
 Default is p_0.5.
       --cutoff_intercds_coverage CUTOFF_INTERCDS_COVERAGE, -cuf CUTOFF_INTERCDS_COVERAGE
-                            It is similar to --cutoff_5utr_coverage.
+                            Similar to --cutoff_5utr_coverage.
 This value is for interCDS.
 Default is p_0.5.
       --cutoff_base_coverage CUTOFF_BASE_COVERAGE, -cub CUTOFF_BASE_COVERAGE
                             The general minimum coverage of all sORF candidates.
-                            All candidates should fit this condition as well.
+                            All candidates should exceed this value.
 Default is 10.
       --table_best, -tb     The output table of sORF candidates only includes information of the highest expressed library.
 Default is False.